mtrevisan/Boxon/README.md

 - Improvement on handling values inside big decimal converter.
 - Improvement on error reporting.
 - Renamed `Composer.composeMessage` into `compose`.
-- Corrected error while showing the start array of message header in the description.
+- Corrected error while showing the start array of the message header in the description.
 - Fix size validation of array and list (now it can be zero).

 <a name="changelog-3.1.1"></a>